 The Camp is a fantastic opportunity for children using AAC to get to know other children in the same situation, share experiences and make new friends.
 The primary aim of the camp is for children using AAC to improve their system use and become more competent communicators in a fun and relaxing environment.
 We hope that this camp will be the first step in starting to develop a stronger community of AAC users in WA!

-In 2019, we will be hosting an activity day for our Teen’s – focusing on doing something fun in the community while empowering the AAC user to develop their communication skills for life and be confident and independent communicators.
-Teen Motor Mouth Camp Flyer.
+Since 2018, Variety WA has delivered the Variety Teen Motor Mouth Day, which is a fun activity day for teens.
+The day is focused on doing something fun in the community while empowering the AAC user to develop their communication skills for life and be confident and independent communicators in a public setting.

-Equipment that helps children with their mobility, like wheelchairs, walking aids, and modified vehicles.
-Rare and expensive medical equipment and services including insulin pumps, wigs, oxygen pumps and more.
-Technology, programs and scholarships that help children unlock all the joys of education and communication.
+Variety WA grants equipment that helps children with their mobility, like wheelchairs, walking aids, and modified vehicles.
+We also grant rare and expensive medical equipment and services including insulin pumps, wigs, oxygen pumps and more.
+We even grant technology, programs and scholarships that help children unlock all the joys of education and communication.